Categories

 command line jq snippets

 Jq(1) is a surprisingly powerful command line JSON stream processing tool.
-I have not used it much, so this post will be a growing collection of random and useful snippets to help me remember.
+I have not used it much, so this post will be a growing collection of random and useful examples to help me remember.

 Table of contents